DARPA-ASKEM/DARPA-ASKEM.github.io/epi/knowledge_extraction/xDD.md

 ## Overview

-#### *Target Users*: xDD tools are for modelers and researchers who wants to learn about models written about in the academic literature, including publications that are not open source. xDD tools focus on the following domains - epidemiology, climate, X, Y, Z...
+#### *Target Users*:
+xDD tools are for modelers and researchers who wants to learn about models written about in the academic literature, including publications that are not open source. xDD tools focus on the following domains - epidemiology, climate, X, Y, Z...

-#### *Features Supported*: Users can use COSMOS to:
+#### *Features Supported*:
+Users can use COSMOS to
 * (xDD) Perform custom programmatic mining of published content through an API
 * (ASK-xDD) Ask questions in plain English about information that may be found in the xDD epidemiology corpus